leooon12/RogAllyUtilities/README.md

 ## GyroRestart

-I found out that gyro does not work after waking up from hibernate.
-To fix this, you have to disable/enable Bosch Accelerometer.
+I found out that the gyro does not work after waking up from hibernate.
+To fix this, you have to disable/enable the Bosch Accelerometer.
 That’s exactly what GyroRestart does.

 You need to run GyroRestart with Administrator Privileges as they are required for disabling / enabling devices.